stm32app/stm32app/README.md

 * **Event integration**: buffers assigned to events will automatically be freed once the event is processed by all receievers.
 This allows firing events with data into the queue without concerns for memory leaks.

 # Cooperation
-stm32app implements cheap asynchrony, prioritization of work, event-driven communication with queues and cooperation through easy to use primitives.
+actor implements cheap asynchrony, prioritization of work, event-driven communication with queues and cooperation through easy to use primitives.

 There is a small set of built-in threads with different priorities that actors in the framework share.
 This is unlike typical usage of FreeRTOS in which there are many tasks with overlapping priorities.
-Let's overview different approaches to cooperation, to see why stm32app does what it does:
+Let's overview different approaches to cooperation, to see why actor does what it does:

 ## Other projects: Multiple FreeRTOS tasks per actor
 The most flexible way is to define more than one task per each actor, each having different priorities.
 One task to accept input, one task to produce output, maybe even some more tasks for for background jobs.